 Your message is also part of your identity branding.
 The content of your website, not how it looks, but actually what you put on those pages is part of your branding.
 What you are trying to do for clients will become part of your branding.
-Are you designing vacation homes, advocating better quality, working with single moms?
+Are you designing luxury pool houses, advocating better quality, working with single moms?
 The meat of your work is the message and should be part of your branding.

 Where to use your branding for interior design: